Sasanian conquest of Jerusalem: Jewish rebellion and Sasanian advance

+Christian casualties

 According to Sebeos the siege resulted in a total Christian death toll of 17,000.
 However, other sources put the number much higher, claiming over 60,000 dead.
-Similarly, the number massacred near the Mamilla reservoir is disputed, with separate sources providing numbers of 4,518 and 24,518.
-Later Christian sources estimated the overall death toll to be over 90,000, a number which is likely exaggerated.
+Similarly, estimates on the number massacred near the Mamilla reservoir varies, with separate sources providing numbers of 4,518 and 24,518.
+Israeli archaeologist Ronny Reich estimates a death toll of 60,000 people before the Persian authorities put an end to the killing.
 In addition, around 35,000 to 37,000 people, including the patriarch Zacharias, are said to have been deported to be sold into slavery.
-The city is said to have been burnt down.
-However, neither wide spread burning nor destruction of churches have been found in the archaeological record.
+The city is said to have been burnt down, however, neither wide spread burning nor destruction of churches have been found in the archaeological record.
 The search for the True Cross is said to have involved the torture of clergymen.
 Once found, the True Cross was carried off to Ctesiphon.

 Modestos was appointed over the city.
 Damage was done to many Christian churches and other buildings.
 By the first half of 616 order had been restored in Jerusalem and Modestos had authorized the reoccupation of St Sabas.
 Reconstruction on the following churches was under way: Church of the Holy Sepulchre, Golgotha, the 'mother of churches' at Sion and Chapel of the Ascension.
 Modestos' letter gives the impression that the reconstruction of these sites was already completed.
 However this is unlikely to be the case.
-By 617 CE the Persians had reversed their policy and sided with the Christians over the Jews, probably because of pressure from Mesopotamian Christians in Persia itself.
+By 617 CE, the Persians had reversed their policy and sided with the Christians over the Jews, probably because of pressure from Mesopotamian Christians in Persia itself.
 However it does not appear that Jews were violently expelled from Jerusalem, as Sebeos thought.
 Instead Modestos' letter and other sources seem to imply that further Jewish settlers were banned from settling in or around Jerusalem.
 A small synagogue on the Temple Mount was also demolished.
 Following the change in policy the condition of the Mesopotamian deportees also improved.
 Sebeos records that they were each resettled according to their prior trade.